-We recently experienced a major production environment outage due to this connection limit being exceeded.
+We recently experienced an outage due to this connection limit being exceeded.

 "Siteminder Connection request rejected.
 Connection limit of "x" exceeded."